kn1-gh7/CSOC23-Infosec/Week-1-Forensics/README.md

 Remember, do not shy away from searching the internet!
 What is expected in the google doc:
 1. Flag (text form or screenshot)
-2. Breif writeup (you can accompany with screenshots) The flag format is CSOC23{s0m3_t3Xt}...Good Luck!
+2. Brief writeup (you can accompany with screenshots) The flag format is CSOC23{s0m3_t3Xt}...Good Luck!

 ### The "Bytes" Challenge